-EMCF is a new player on the market and began its operations in the autumn of 2009.
-Consequently, the figures in Figure 9 are not an average per day for 2009 as a whole but only for December.
-The figures show that the netting effect that arises as a result of the clearing of share transactions reduces the payment flow by approximately 60 per cent.
+EMCF, which acts as central counterparty on the stock market, started its operations during the autumn of 2009.
+The figures in Figure 10 show the netting effect that arises as a result of the clearing of share transactions and which reduces the payment flow by approximately 60 per cent.